 Identifying Symptoms of Foundation Wall Failure

-Diagonal cracks at the corners of poured concrete foundation walls
+Diagonal cracks at the corners of walls or near door or window frames

-Walls leaning in at the top or sliding inward along the bottom
+Walls leaning in from the top or sliding in from the bottom

-Walls that are severely damaged and soil in the basement
+Walls that are visibly damaged, allowing water and/or soil into the basement

 Any of these could be a sign of foundation wall failure and require repair.